MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/terms/lifecycle-policy-on-premises.md

 ## On-premises software update policies

 The customer is in full control of its on-premises deployments and must follow this policy.
 The customer is in control of installing updates in its on-premises environments.
-Microsoft will support the [!INCLUDE[prodlong](../developer/includes/prodlong.md)] (on-premises) software through December 31, 2025, at a minimum, but only if the customer keeps the deployed software current according to this policy.
+Microsoft will support the [!INCLUDE[prodlong](../developer/includes/prodlong.md)] (on-premises) software as indicated on the [Microsoft Lifecycle Policy for Business Central on-premises](https://support.microsoft.com/en-us/lifecycle/search?alpha=business%20central%20on) page, but only if the customer keeps the deployed software current according to this policy.

 Critical fixes and non-critical updates are handled in the following way: